slow pace life

 The only area we haven’t had to wait is in medical facilities.
 Fewer people visiting them means less waiting time.

-I recently had my gallbladder removed, and there was only one other patient at the hospital when we arrived.
-It was nice that I had my room the entire time, and the nurses and doctors were very attentive.
+Last year, I had my gallbladder removed, and there was only one other patient at the hospital when we arrived.
+It was nice to have my room the entire time, and the nurses and doctors were very attentive.

 Back in Rhode Island, my last surgery on my arm from an accident was an all-day affair to get into surgery.
 I was past that point of being hangry.